stefanoslig/blog/_posts/angular-composables.md

 This article is an attempt to explore and give a name to something that maybe some of you have already thought.
 As I mentioned already, this is not a new concept.
 It's already used and tested in other framewroks like `Vue.js`.
 Let's explore it in the next paragraphs, in the context of Angular this time.

 In Angular itself we already see a transition on what we can call `Functional Services`.
-It started with the introduction of functional guards and resolvers in version [14.2.0] (https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25) and was continued with the introduction of functional interceptors in version [15.0.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1500-2022-11-16).
-But what is an Angular composable, why we would use it in project and how we would use it?
+It started with the introduction of functional guards and resolvers in version [14.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25) and was continued with the introduction of functional interceptors in version [15.0.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1500-2022-11-16).
+But what is an Angular composable, why and how we would use it in a project?

 ### What is an Angular Composable?